 - Any faculty member currently with a year-long contract may apply for one of these grants.
-Faculty currently with other contracts must have taught at Loyola for two semesters before applying.

 - Faculty who are teaching in a department outside of the Humanities division of Loyola College but whose research clearly involves a discipline in the Humanities may apply.
 The Steering Committee, however, ordinarily will give preference to applicants teaching in the Humanities division.

 - A faculty member may receive one grant in the course of the academic year.